 Use your time in June and July to get prepared.
 Polish up your resume; read a how to get a teaching job guide…https://www.amazon.com/Getting-Your-Teaching-Larry-Aronstein-ebook/dp/B00KWEG2KQ/ref=sr_1_1?ie=UTF8&qid=1527344934&sr=8-1&keywords=larry+aronstein#customerReviews.
 Get coaching from an experienced educational career coach.

 Administrators are faced with the challenge of filling these jobs within the next two to three weeks before schools open for the new school year.
 There is a real urgency to find new staff.
 Therefore, this is a great opportunity to get hired.
 So, here is my advice.
 Sit down with a local map and decide how far you are willing to commute.
 Draw a circle from your location using that maximum commuting distance as the radius.
 Identify every school district within the circle, find the websites of the districts, research the names of the assistant superintendents for human resources, and try to find the names and phone numbers of their secretaries; you might even call the district to find these names and phone numbers.
 Put your fear of rejection on hold.
 Call every one of those secretaries.
 Introduce yourself: “Good morning, Mrs. Fisher, my name is Carol Hines and I’m a certified elementary school teacher who’s recently graduated from Curtis State College.
 I understand that you may have several vacancies, including a K-5 position.
 I would appreciate it if I could make an appointment with Dr. Charlton, so that I could introduce myself, give him my resume, and tell him why I’m the right person to fill that position.
 I promise not to take more than five minutes of his valuable time.”
-Now, we really don’t know if there’s a K-5 position available.
+Now, we really don’t know if there’s a pending K-5 position available.
 The only thing that’s important is that you get in and meet Dr. Charlton.
 And yes, this actually works.
 But, don’t be surprised if the secretary brushes you off, “I’m sorry Ms. Hines, we only accept on-line applications, and I do not believe there’s a vacancy.”
 Still, you are far from finished.

 If you get an appointment, that’s fantastic.
 You must then get in there and convince Dr. Charlton that you should get further consideration.
 He might just pick up his phone and call the principal and tell her that he’s sending you over to meet her.
 Remember, they are in a hurry to fill that job.
 But, if your phone calls to the secretaries all result in rejections, you must now take the next step.
 Put on your most professional looking outfit, plot your route, and visit as many district offices in your circle as possible within the next few days.
-You may encounter a security guard, or will certainly have to go through a receptionist.
+You may encounter a security guard or will certainly have to go through a receptionist.
 Now, this is what you say, “Hi, I’m Carol Hines and I’m here to see Mrs. Fisher (remember, she is Dr. Charlton’s secretary).”
 The receptionist will either direct you to the Human Resources Office, or she’ll pick up her phone and tell Mrs. Fisher that you’re here to see her, or she will tell you that Mrs. Fisher is not available.
 Even if you can’t get in to see the secretary, ask the receptionist to take your resume and give it to Dr. Charlton.
 There is a chance that Mrs. Fisher may tell you to come up.
 If you get to see Mrs. Fisher, be as personable and self-confident as you know how to be and ask her if you can meet Dr. Charlton and personally hand him your resume.

-I have actually hired people who walked in off the street late in August.
+I have actually hired people who walked in off the street in July and August.
 I assume that these candidates are committed and are the kind of people who aren’t afraid to do whatever it takes to succeed.
 I like “go getters” and want them to work in my organization.
 However, there might not be a position available.
 Nevertheless, you might ask Dr. Charlton about other available opportunities.
 The following are possibilities: a long-term substitute position; a teaching assistant position; a regular substitute who is permanently assigned to a school.
 These may not be your dream jobs, but it is a foot in the door and an opportunity to impress school leaders.
 Just go for it.
 Nothing to lose; everything to gain.